 You can currently choose from two options:

-1. canceling your account with the possibility of coming back again in the future and recovering your data, or
+- Cancel/close your account with the possibility of coming back again in the future and recovering your data.

-Note: Closed accounts will be permanently deleted after one year.
+Note: All cancelled/closed accounts will be permanently deleted after one year.